 Yin Yoga Classes

 Yin classes are included in both the monthly subscription packages below.
-Each week there is 1 live streamed yin yoga class, whilst there are 15 filmed videos to watch whenever you want.
+Each week there is 1 live streamed yin yoga class, from our yoga studio, whilst there are 15 filmed videos to watch whenever you want.